 Assemble the dish

-- Remove the onions from the oven and stir in the rice.
+- Remove the onions and garlic from the oven and stir in the rice.
 Mix well to coat each grain with the butter.

 - Now add the chicken stock, and salt if you are using it, and stir well.